geoffwong/airscore/README.md

-A bunch of scripts and php pages to handle IGC files and store them into a mysql database, determine track distance, do paragliding GAP RACE scoring, OLC-style scoring, etc. It also presents tracks on Google Maps for further viewing.
+A bunch of scripts and php pages to handle IGC files and store them into a mysql database, determine track distance, do paragliding GAP RACE scoring, OLC-style scoring, etc. It also presents tracks on Leaflet JS Maps for further viewing.

 The basic philosophy is to provide the scoring tools as a set of simple executable (perl scripts) that can be wrapped with any GUI.
 At this stage I've only provided a basic PHP/Google Maps  interface.